 The Teacher Regulation Branch (TRB), part of the Ministry of Education, works within

-that educators in the K-12 school systems in BC meet and maintain the high standards
+the regulatory structure that ensures that educators in the K-12 school systems

 No other occupation spends as much time with their clients as do educators.
 Parents